Current Cannabis Laws in South Africa (2026): The Complete Legal Guide

 -

-Sharing small amounts (no payment)
+Sharing small amounts without payment

 Illegal: